mjstraughan/CubingHistory/docs/index.md

 ## Credit

+Thanks to err0r for helping me with numerous things to get the site looking the way it does:
+- Recommended Docusaurus for the site.
+- Helped fix problems during the setup process.
+- Set up AnimCubeJS on the site to allow cube applets to be used.
+- Got archive html links working.
+This allowed for linking to html pages of old websites that are now stored here.

 Most of the information on the site comes from personal research.
 But there are some things that I wouldn't have been able to completely verify without the help of others.

 Georges Helm in particular was a great help.
 He was kind enough to look through the books that he owns and confirm my suspicions and provide me details.